-Reroute all Emergency Patients Reroute all but major trauma (Trauma Centers Only) Reroute Intensive and/or Coronary Care Patients Only.
+Reroute all but major trauma (Trauma Centers Only) Reroute Intensive and/or Coronary Care Patients Only.

 After two (2) hours hospitals will be notified by page and/or email to review their reroute status.

 It will be the responsibility of the rerouting hospital to cancel their rerouting status and: